 Adding yourself to your parents’ policy

-With the cost of car insurance for young drivers typically so high, it’s worth asking your parents to add you to their policy.
-If this is an option for you, (i.e. if you share a car with your parents and they’re happy to include you in their cover), you could ask your parents to add you as a nominated driver to their insurance policy.
+If you share a car with a parent and they’re happy to include you in their cover, you could ask them to add you as a named driver to their insurance policy.

-This will likely cause their premiums to rise but the added cost may be cheaper than if you were to take your own policy out.
-Even if you have to pay towards the overall premium, you might still save money.
+This will likely cause their premiums to rise, but the added cost may be cheaper than if you were to take your own policy out.
+Even if you have to pay towards their overall premium, you might still save money.

 Frequently asked questions

 Car insurance for 18-year-olds